MorphZG/python_learning/100_days_of_code/22_Build_Pong_Arcade_Game/readme.md

 smaller parts and start solving them piece by piece.

 My initial thought, the very first idea that i got was to create classes for
-the stick (could not find the better word, hopefuly you know what it is),
+the stick (instructor says its a paddle so i will stick to the convention),
 the ball, scoreboard and terrain.
 Not sure will i need terrain class but the
 final solution will crystalize along the way.
-So 4 modules, stick (instructor
+So 4 modules, stick, ball,
-say its a paddle), ball, scoreboard and terrain imported in to main.py.
+scoreboard and terrain imported in to main.py.
+Could possibly take some code
-Could possibly take some code snippets from "Snake game" i did in previous
-section.
-I will compare my notes with instructor.
-See how they differ from
+snippets from "Snake game" i did in previous section.
+I will compare my notes
-the final project and reflect on them.
+with instructor.
+See how they differ from the final project and reflect on them.

 My breakdown (compare with instructor later):
 ```
 - define the environment
     - screen and window
-    - add separator, white line on Y axis
+    - add separator, white line on Y axis (cosmetic, can come later)
-- create sticks (player controled) for each player
+- create the paddle (player controled) for each player
     - one stick on each side (West and East)
     - must move on Y axis, vertical movement
 - create the ball